View Lewis Solak's Obituary on leadertimes.com and share memories

 Lewis "Lou" Solak, 95, formerly of Ford City, passed peacefully, on Friday, July 5, 2019.

+Lou was an accomplished basketball player for Ford City High School.
+He served his country proudly in the U.S. Navy, during World War II.
+He served on the USS Wasp aircraft carrier as a tail gunner on the Curtiss Hellcat Dive-bomber flying many sorties.
+He retired from PPG Industries after working as a master machinist.
+Lou was a dedicated family man with family always coming first.
 In his spare time, Lou loved listening to polka music and playing the harmonica, and was an avid and skilled hunter and fisherman.
 He took every opportunity to share his knowledge and wisdom with his many grandchildren.
 He was of the Catholic faith and will be greatly missed.

-One of seven children, Lou had three brothers: Ted, Walter, and Frank Solak; and three sisters: Stephanie Szalankiewicz, Helen Stepek, and Mary Jane Dietz.
+One of eight children, Lou had four brothers, Ted, Walter, Frank, and Charles Solak; and three sisters, Stephanie Salankiewicz, Helen Stepek and Mary Jane Dietz.

 In addition to his parents, preceding him in death are his loving wife, Barbara, of 52 years, and two stepchildren, Joan Lichanec and Barbara Kornachuck.